 The promotion of any particular religion or religious belief is prohibited.
 No portion of any class will have the primary purpose or effect of advancing or inhibiting religion.
-Teachers may teach about religion and use instructional materials appropriate to meeting the course objectives aligned to the maturity of the students as long as it is done in a manner that protects the individual rights of religious freedom.
+Teachers may teach about religion and use instructional materials appropriate to meeting the course objectives aligned to the maturity of the students in a manner that protects the individual rights of religious freedom.